Transforming Community Mental Health Services

 Feedback from roundtable discussion: Sharing your lessons learnt: how have you approached the transformation programme?

-Lunch break and meet the sponsors
+Refreshments, networking lunch and meet the sponsors

 Innovative neighbourhood mental health teams: providing a localised approach care